-The government announced back in 2017, with Theresa May, that it would impose a ban on diesel and gasoline cars from 2040 as part of an effort to combat air pollution.
+The government announced as early as 2017, with Theresa May, that it would impose a ban on diesel and gasoline cars from 2040 as part of an effort to combat air pollution.
 The new Prime Minister is speeding up plans to implement the ban as early as 2035.

 The idea was first discussed by Grant Shapps, the transport secretary.
 It was last October when he indicated that 2035 was a goal he wanted to aim for.

-"The government advisory committee on climate change has said that 2035 is a date we should aim for"he said at his party's Conservative conference.
+"The government's advisory committee on climate change said 2035 is a date we should aim for."he said at his party's Conservative conference.

 Ban on petrol and diesel in 2040?
 Little ambitious.

-The report of a joint commission as early as 2018 criticized the 2040 target as lacking "sufficient ambitions" and urged to bring the deadline forward.
+A joint commission report as early as 2018 criticized the 2040 target as lacking "sufficient ambition" and urged that the deadline be brought forward.

 "We welcome the government's commitment to end the sale of new petrol and diesel cars by 2040.
-However, this target lacks sufficient ambition," reads in the report.
-"It is too distant to produce a change in industry and local government planning and falls far behind similar commitments by other countries."
+However, this target lacks sufficient ambition." reads in the report.
+"It is too distant to bring about a change in industry and local government planning and falls far behind similar commitments from other countries."

-Johnson made clear his commitment to the environment, having promised a “clean energy revolution” last year to be achieved using “the power of science, innovation e of technology”As a means of addressing climate change.
+Johnson made clear his commitment to the environment, having promised a "clean energy revolution" last year to be achieved using "the power of science, of innovation e of technology"as a means to tackle climate change.
 A milestone to be achieved even 5 years earlier, in 2035.